Payroll of the home worker employed by an individual

 May 1

-The employer who does not make his employee work on the 1ster but shall pay him normally if that public holiday falls on a day usually worked, without seniority requirement.
+The employer who does not make his employee work on the 1ster but will have to pay him normally if this holiday falls on a day usually worked, without seniority requirement.

 Please note

-If justified by the nature of the activity (e.g. assistance for dependent persons), the home worker who works on 1er may benefits doubling his pay.
+If justified by the nature of the activity (e.g. assistance to dependent persons), the home worker who works on 1er may benefits the doubling of his remuneration.

 The salary is paid on the date stipulated in the employment contract.